ilo5u/CX-CPU/README.md

 Tips: If graphs can not display properly, you can try download the **Readme.md** and open it with **Typora**, https://www.typora.io/

+Please contact to 1047839605@qq.com or livewithoutsacrifice@outlook.com if you have some problems about this document or design of ``Chinx``.

 # Forward

-This is a project about graduation thesis to design and build a custom 32-bit CPU named ``Chinx``, by using SystemVerilog HDL, with its backend design on LLVM. ``Chinx`` owns 32-bit data bus and 8-bit address bus, cause considering that there are not so many data or instructions needed to store, and 32-bit registers.
+This is a project about graduation thesis to design and build a custom 32-bit CPU named ``Chinx``, by using SystemVerilog HDL, with its backend design on LLVM. ``Chinx`` owns 32-bit data bus and 8-bit address bus, considering that there are not so many data or instructions needed to store, and 32-bit registers.
 The data storage only supports aligned ``load`` and ``store`` operations.
 Especially, the storage model uses Harvard architecture.

 In this project, I will emphasize on how to build the LLVM backend to support ``Chinx``, and to design and implementation the micro-architecture of ``Chinx``.